drissamri/beautiful-jekyll/_posts/2017-02-15-getting-started-https-ssl-java.md

 ![Google certificate chain]({{ site.url }}/img/post/https-google.png "Google certificate chain")

-This process is called **one-way SSL** authentication*, in which only the server has to be validated for authenticity.
+This process is called **one-way SSL** authentication, in which only the server has to be validated for authenticity.
 This is what you will come across most of the time.
 **Two-way SSL** also exists in which the client is also required to have and send a certificate to the server.
 This allows the server to validate the client’s certificate.

 ### Certificates in Java